DataBooth/duckdb-utils/docs/python-api.rst

 Transforming a table
 ====================

-The SQLite ``ALTER TABLE`` statement is limited.
+The DuckDB ``ALTER TABLE`` statement is limited.
 It can add and drop columns and rename tables, but it cannot change column types, change ``NOT NULL`` status or change the primary key for a table.

-The ``table.transform()`` method can do all of these things, by implementing a multi-step pattern `described in the SQLite documentation <https://www.sqlite.org/lang_altertable.html#otheralter>`__:
+The ``table.transform()`` method can do all of these things, by implementing a multi-step pattern `described in the DuckDB documentation <https://www.sqlite.org/lang_altertable.html#otheralter>`__:

 1. Start a transaction
 2. ``CREATE TABLE tablename_new_x123`` with the required changes